Intergenerational Home Sharing: 5 Things to Consider

 Intergenerational housing is a concept that’s been around for thousands of years.
 More than a living arrangement, it’s a community that’s focused on generations coming together and dwelling under the same roof.
-According to an analysis census, there are 59.7 million people living in intergenerational households as of March 2021.
+According to an analysis census, 59.7 million people are living in intergenerational households as of March 2021.

 Intergenerational housing could be the perfect alternative to a retirement community.
 But before you ask your kids or grandkids or those helpful college students down the street to move in, you should do a little preplanning.
 Here are 5 things to consider before you embrace intergenerational housing.